Engee documentation

 The following topics will be covered in this example:

-• generating random numbers and arrays in Julia
+• random number and array generation in Julia

 • the importance of choosing the right distribution of a random variable depending on the problem statement.